 Conservatives within the House's splintered Republican caucus opposed the deal, made possible by Boehner's retirement.
 The lower chamber voted 266 to 167 to send the deal to the Senate, with only 79 Republicans voting for it.

-Chairman of the House Armed Services seapower and projection forces subcommittee, Rep. Randy Forbes, R-Va., voted against it, arguing that it funds defense below what the last Joint Chiefs chairman called, “the ragged lower edge” of what's needed for national defense.
-He also opposed suspension of the debt limit to March 2017, calling it a "blank check" for the administration.
+Chairman of the House Armed Services seapower and projection forces subcommittee, Rep. Randy Forbes, R-Va., voted against it, arguing that it funds defense below what the last Joint Chiefs chairman called, "the ragged lower edge" of what's needed for national defense.
+He also opposed voiced opposition to its suspension of the debt limit to March 2017, calling it a "blank check" for the administration.

 "At a time when we've seen consistent cuts to national defense and the systematic dismantling of our military, this bill continues to under-resource our military by cutting national security," Forbes said.